Morpho-lang/morpho/help/errors.md

 ## IntgrlArgs
 [tagintgrlargs]: # (intgrlargs)

 This error occurs when an Integral functional receives invalid arguments.
-It requires a callable argument followed by zero or more Fields:
+It requires a callable argument followed by zero or more Fields, and `method` if present must be a Dictionary:

     var func = LineIntegral()
     func.total("invalid") // Causes 'IntgrlArgs'

-## IntgrlMthdDct
-[tagintgrlmthddct]: # (intgrlmthddct)

-This error occurs when an Integral's method argument is not a Dictionary containing configuration settings:

-    var func = LineIntegral()
-    func.method = "invalid" // Causes 'IntgrlMthdDct'

 ## IntgrlFld
 [tagintgrlfld]: # (intgrlfld)

-This error occurs when an Integral cannot identify a field:
+This error occurs when an Integral cannot identify a field.
+Pass the Field object rather than an interpolated value if the reference is ambiguous:

     var func = LineIntegral()
     func.total(fn(x) { return x }, "invalid") // Causes 'IntgrlFld'

-## IntgrlGrdEvl
+## IntgrlDffEvl
-[tagintgrlgrdevl]: # (intgrlgrdevl)
+[tagintgrldffevl]: # (intgrldffevl)

-This error occurs when gradient evaluation fails in an Integral:
+This error occurs when gradient or Hessian evaluation fails in an Integral, or the finite element space does not support it.

-    var func = LineIntegral()
-    func.gradient(mesh) // Causes 'IntgrlGrdEvl' if evaluation fails

-## IntgrlAmbgsFld
-[tagintgrlambgsfld]: # (intgrlambgsfld)

-This error occurs when a field reference is ambiguous in an Integral.
-Call with a Field object:

-    var func = LineIntegral()
-    func.total(fn(x) { return x }) // Causes 'IntgrlAmbgsFld' if ambiguous

-## IntgrlNFlds
-[tagintgrlnflds]: # (intgrlnflds)

-This error occurs when an incorrect number of Fields is provided for an integrand function:

-    var func = LineIntegral()
-    func.total(fn(x, y) { return x + y }, field1) // Causes 'IntgrlNFlds' if wrong number

 ## IntgrlSpclFn
 [tagintgrlspclfn]: # (intgrlspclfn)

-This error occurs when a special function is called outside of an Integral:
+This error occurs when a special function such as `tangent`, `normal` or `grad` is used outside an Integral, or on the wrong grade of element:

     tangent() // Causes 'IntgrlSpclFn' (must be called within integrand)